FluxCapacitor2/nextjs-changed-routes-action/README.md

 ## Compatibility

-This action has been tested with Next.js 14 and the `app` directory.
-It may work with Next.js 13.
+- This action has been tested with Next.js 14 and the `app` directory.
+It may also work with Next.js 13.

-JavaScript and TypeScript pages are supported, but MDX is not.
+- Both JavaScript and TypeScript pages are supported.

-**This project does not support the `pages` directory.**
+- **This project does not support the `pages` directory.**

+## Inputs

+- `includedPaths`: A list of globs to include in file tracing, separated by newlines.
+These globs should only match application code, like your `app/` directory and an additional `components` directory.
+Using more specific globs will increase performance and reduce the number of files that need to be traced.
+- `separator`: A separator to delimit the remaining inputs.
+Defaults to a comma (`,`).
+- `changedFiles`: A list of files that were changed as a result of the current commit or pull request.
+This input should be separated by the specified `separator`.
+- `appRoot`: The directory that contains all of your routes.
+Typically `app/` or `src/app/`.
+Defaults to `app/`.

+## Outputs

+- `changedRoutes`: A list of routes that were affected by the commit or pull request's file changes.
+This output is separated by the specified `separator` input.

 ## Example Workflow